Where To Eat When You Want To Go *Fancy* guide image

 This fancy West African restaurant in Fitzrovia is serious about flavour.
 Akoko’s takes on boli and epa (plantain and groundnut) and miyan taushe (pumpkin soup) will have you wistfully blinking into the middle distance and wondering if tomorrow is too soon to come again.
 It isn’t.
 Atmosphere-wise it’s cool and comfortable, while still being serious about food (and explanations).

-Unlike most of the restaurants on this list, Casa Fofó is a neighbourhood restaurant.
-It’s a low-key tasting menu restaurant in Hackney making an always-changing menu of delicious and indefinable food.
-Expect eight courses of things like potato in chuggable, fermented tom yum, or a bowl of plain-looking pasta that turns out to taste like the very essence of oyster and chilli.
-The only decision to make is who to come with, and we’d recommend a date, as this is one of E8’s most intimate restaurants.
+Casa Fofò is a low-key tasting menu restaurant in Hackney making an always-changing menu of delicious and indefinable food.
+Expect eight courses of things like potato in chuggable fermented tom yum, or a bowl of plain-looking pasta that turns out to taste like the very essence of oyster and chilli.
+The only decision to make is who to come with.
+We’d recommend a date, as this is one of E8’s most intimate restaurants.

 Core By Clare Smyth is exactly the place to get involved in fine dining if you’re someone who, shockingly, actually wants a proper meal.
 Headed up by a chef whose CV reads like The Michelin Guide To Planet Earth, this converted townhouse in Notting Hill feels like your quietly fancy friend’s living room (read: candles, books, tasteful foliage, and plush grey seating).
-The food will be a tour of excellent but familiar British produce, tweaked in interesting ways, and combined with the occasional unusual ingredient that will make you say “why have I never eaten a potato topped with herring and trout roe before?”.
+The food is a tour of excellent but familiar British produce, tweaked in interesting ways, and combined with the occasional unusual ingredient.

 Social Eating House is a low-lit room that’s equal parts impressive and relaxed, with just a hint of that Soho buzz.
-No matter what you order you’re guaranteed to receive something that looks more like a Rothko than dinner, but trust us, just pop it in your mouth and you’ll be happy.
-If you’re looking to go all out, then book a coveted seat at the chef’s counter to watch your hazelnut scallops and lamb with ricotta cream be prepped directly in front of you.
+No matter what you order from their modern European menu, you’re guaranteed to receive something that looks more like a Rothko than dinner.
+But trust us, just pop it in your mouth and you’ll be happy.
+If you’re looking to go all out, book a coveted seat at the chef’s counter to watch your hazelnut scallops and lamb with ricotta cream prepped directly in front of you.
 Any meal here should absolutely be rounded off with an expert cocktail at their basement bar, The Blind Pig.

-We challenge anyone to come to Launceston Place and not consider hiding under your white cloth-covered table in the hopes that you can just live in this charming townhouse forever.
-It’s on a quiet corner in Kensington, and our favourite thing is that despite serving things like pigeon with blackberry jus and duck liver parfait, it doesn’t take itself too seriously.
-Case in point: the miniature Henry hoovers that suited servers use to clear crumbs from your table, and the confit potatoes that arrive in mini shopping trolleys.
-There’s a whole lot that will make you smile, least of all the truly spectacular food.
+Oh lovely, lovely Launceston Place.
+We challenge anyone to come here and not consider hiding under your white cloth-covered table in the hopes that they won’t notice you and you can just live in this charming townhouse forever.
+It’s on a quiet corner in Kensington, and despite serving fancy-sounding modern European-esque things like pigeon with blackberry jus and duck liver parfait, it doesn’t take itself too seriously.
+Case in point: the miniature Henry hoovers that the suited servers use to clear crumbs from your table.

 Chase Sapphire Card Ad